david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 We will now edit the *ext_cosh.cpp* by walking through the code and making the necessary changes for the *cosh* custom layer along the way.

-1. Using your favorite text editor, open the CPU extension source file *$CLWS/cl_cosh/user_ie_extensions/cpu/ext_cosh.cpp*
+1. Using your favorite text editor, open the CPU extension source file *$CLWS/cl_cosh/user_ie_extensions/cpu/ext_cosh.cpp*.

 2. To implement the *cosh* function to efficiently execute in parallel, the code will use the parallel processing supported by the Inference Engine through the use of the Intel® Threading Building Blocks library.
-To use the library, at the top we must include the necessary header [ie_parallel.hpp](https://docs.openvinotoolkit.org/2019_R1.1/ie__parallel_8hpp.html) file by adding the *#include* line as shown below.
+To use the library, at the top we must include the header [ie_parallel.hpp](https://docs.openvinotoolkit.org/2019_R1.1/ie__parallel_8hpp.html) file by adding the *#include* line as shown below.

    Before: